clyver/PointGrouping/README.md

 + Try to do better than O(N^2)
 + Improve the accuracy at the macro level
 + Tackle the stretch goal, "distribution"

+## Other Considerations
+After doing some research on ways to increase performance, I came across some machine learning resources.
+It looks like one of the more optimal solutions could implement [k-means or DBSCAN clustering](http://geoffboeing.com/2014/08/clustering-to-reduce-spatial-data-set-size/).
+That being said, I've enjoyed learning about geohashes and for now I'm interested in boosting performance utilizing them.
+DBSCAN and k-means are tools to keep in mind, and perhaps even implement at a later time.
+I just wanted to illustrate my ability to research a problem and acknowledge the strengths in other solutions, while being proud of my own.

+## Thank You!
+I would like to sincerely thank the MakeSpace Engineering team for reviewing my candidacy.
+Throughout the entire interview process I've enjoyed learning about the tough problems the team is solving, and am excited to pursue available opportunities to contribute as well.
+Thank you for your consideration,

+Chris Lyver <br>
+(914) 826-7185